 "It depends on what you do and what you want to do with your time," Zarem said.
 "All volunteer hours are appreciated."

-Once Janelle Foder, a Garden Club member for six years, finished raising her children, she finally had time to become a member and volunteer for the Charitable Trust and Project Funding Committee.
+Once finished with raising her children, Janelle Foder, a Garden Club member for six years, finally had the time to become a member and volunteer for the Charitable Trust and Project Funding Committee.

 A fraction of the money raised by the Garden Club is put into a "charitable trust" that is later given as a grant to a qualified community group, according to Betsy Okarma, a volunteer for the project-funding committee.